distillpub/post--activation-atlas/README.md

 smooth zoom between gridsizes

 ## Done
-add "reset" to layer tour (and possible zoom buttons) add 3d slides for intro no label shadow (or labels) when zooming or panning.
+restore "no pan/zoom" options on atlas format numbers in toolip add "reset" to layer tour (and possible zoom buttons) add 3d slides for intro no label shadow (or labels) when zooming or panning.